Class-Imbalanced Graph Learning without Class Rebalancing: Experiments

-\textbf{On the robustness of \name (Table~\ref{tab:main-varyimb}).} We now test \name under varying types and levels of imbalance, results reported in Table~\ref{tab:main-varyimb}.
-In this experiment, we extend Table~\ref{tab:main} and consider a more challenging scenario with IR = 20.
-In addition, we consider the natural (long-tail) class imbalance~\cite{park2021graphens} that is commonly observed in real-world graphs with IR of 50 and 100.
-Datasets from~\cite{shchur2018pitfalls} (\textit{CS, Physics}) are also included to test \nameni's performance on large-scale tasks.
-Results show that: \textbf{(1)} \name is robust to extreme class imbalance, it consistently boosts the best IGL performance by a significant margin under varying types and levels of imbalance. \textbf{(2)} \name is capable of achieving performance comparable to that of the best IGL baseline. \textbf{(3)} The performance drop from increasing IR is significantly lowered by \nameni. \textbf{(4)} \nameni's advantage is more prominent under higher class imbalance, e.g., on Cora with step IR, the performance gain of applying \name on Base is 13.4\%/35.2\% with IR = 10/20, similar patterns can be observed in other settings.
+\textbf{\alg{} is robust even under extreme class imbalance.} We further extend Table~\ref{tab:main} and test \alg{}'s robustness to varying types and levels of imbalance, as reported in Table~\ref{tab:main-varyimb}.
+In this experiment, we extend the step imbalance ratio from 10 (used in Table~\ref{tab:main}) to 20 to test \alg{} under even more challenging class imbalance scenarios.
+In addition, we consider the natural (long-tail) class imbalance~\citep{park2021graphens} that is commonly observed in real-world graphs with IR of 50 and 100.
+Datasets from~\citep{shchur2018pitfalls} (\textit{CS, Physics}) are also included to test \alg{} on large-scale tasks.
+Results show that: \textbf{(1)} \alg{} is robust to extreme class imbalance, and it consistently boosts the CIGL performance by a significant margin under varying types and levels of imbalance. \textbf{(2)} The performance drop from increasing IR is significantly lowered by \alg{}, i.e., applying \alg{} improves model's robustness to extreme class imbalance. \textbf{(3)} \textit{\alg{}'s advantage is even more prominent under higher class imbalance}, e.g., on Cora with step IR, the performance gain of applying \alg{} on Base raised from 8.2 to 18.5 when IR increased from 10 to 20, and similar patterns can be observed in other settings.

-\textbf{On mitigating AMP and DMP (Fig.~\ref{fig:mitigate}).} We further design experiments to verify whether \name can effectively handle the topological challenges identified in this paper, i.e., ambivalent and distant message-passing.
-Specifically, we investigate whether \name can improve the prediction accuracy of minority class nodes that are highly influenced by ambivalent/distant message-passing, i.e., high local heterophilic ratios/long distance to supervision signals.
+\textbf{\alg{} effectively alleviates both AMP and DMP.} We further design experiments to verify to what extent \alg{} can effectively handle the topological challenges identified in this paper, i.e., ambivalent and distant message-passing.
+Specifically, we investigate whether \alg{} can improve the prediction accuracy of minority class nodes that are highly influenced by AMP/DMP, i.e., with high heterophilic neighbor ratio/long distance to supervision.
 Results are shown in Fig.~\ref{fig:mitigate} (5 independent runs with GCN classifier, IR=10).
-As can be observed, \name effectively alleviates the negative impact of AMP and DMP and helps node classifiers to achieve better performance in minority classes.
+As can be observed, \alg{} effectively alleviates the negative impact of AMP and DMP and helps node classifiers to achieve better performance in minority classes.